Anita’s reef dive site information

 On the east coast of Similan Island 5 (Koh Ha) you can find Anita’s Reef.
 The dive site stretches from the small gap between Island 5 and 6 (Koh Hok) with a depth of only 5 meters to the southern tip of Island 5 with an extended depth of 26-28 meters.
 This is a gentle sandy sloped reef boasting some stunning coral bommies and areas of both table corals and staghorn corals.

-A big stunning bommie located on the south east makes this dive site a must-see and attracts many photographers.
-From the sandy bottom base at 20 meters to the top of the rock at 12 meters, this fantastic rock is surrounded by various colourful soft and hard corals, gigantic sea fans, and a big amount of marine live.
-In Thai they call this spectacular rock “Hin Muan Deaw” meaning as much as “Whole roll of film rock’ because on this place alone, you can easily spend an entire roll of film.
+A big stunning bommie located on the southeast makes this dive site a must-see and attracts many photographers.
+From the sandy bottom base at 20 meters to the top of the rock at 12 meters, this fantastic rock is surrounded by various colorful soft and hard corals, gigantic sea fans, and a big amount of marine life.
+In Thai, they call this spectacular rock “Hin Muan Deaw” meaning as much as “Whole roll of film rock’ because, on this place alone, you can easily spend an entire roll of film.

 On the western side of Similan Island 5 Tuna Wreck lies just beyond the reef edge at 28 meters at top of the wreck.
 This side of the island is called Hideaway Bay.